KAKOLY-AKHTER/assignment-5/B12-A5-Emergency-Hotline/readme.md

 Answer:~

+preventDefault() :
-preventDefault() :- This method stops the browser from performing its default action.
-For example, clicking a link normally navigates to another page, or submitting a form reloads the page.
-Using preventDefault() prevents that default behavior.
+This stops the browser's default behavior.
+For example, prevents form submission from reloading the page.

+stopPropagation() :
-stopPropagation() :- Normally, when an event is triggered on a child element, it travels upward through its parent, grandparent, and so on—this is called event bubbling.
+This stops event bubbling.
+This means that even if an event is triggered on a child element, the parent-level listener will no longer run.
-But if I use stopPropagation(), this bubbling process stops.
-That means even if the child element triggers the event, the parent’s event listener won’t run.